What Do Hourly Employees Want in Their Work Schedule?

 The next big piece to the scheduling puzzle is predictability.
 Whether your schedules are created by your manager, or through what’s known as bottom-up scheduling, employees are more loyal to companies where the schedules are provided with enough advanced notice.
 And when there are schedule changes, employees want them to be communicated quickly and efficiently.
 In fact, according to Aptitude Research Partners, organizations with predictable scheduling are 53 percent more likely to experience lower turnover than the industry average.

-To remedy the predictability problem, in 2016, over a dozen U.S. cities and states considered requiring employers to provide hourly employees several days’ notice of schedule changes.
-Then, new legislation regarding the workforce in 2018 led to many states passing predictive scheduling laws and required employers in certain industries to provide employees with adequate notice of changes or be subject to fines.
+To remedy the predictability problem, new – and ongoing – legislation regarding the workforce has led to many states passing predictive scheduling laws that require employers in certain industries to provide employees with adequate notice of changes or be subject to fines.

 A Little Appreciation Goes a Long Way